- Review Process

 |Experiential Learning||Very Good|

-The resource involves the students an out-of-doors, "hands-on" learning opportunity as well as an interactive simulation.
+The resource involves the students in an out-of-doors, "hands-on" learning opportunity as well as an interactive simulation.

 |Assessment & Evaluation||Satisfactory|